-The terrorist attacks of 9/11 have given life to an era controlled by the buzzword, “national security”.
-It has shaped almost all aspects of our lives; the way we fly, the way we work, the way we travel, the way we utilize the internet and the way we interact with others.
+The terrorist attacks of 9/11 have given life to an era controlled by the buzzword, "national security".
+It has shaped almost every aspect of our lives; the way we fly, the way we work, the way we travel, the way we utilize the internet and the way we interact with others.
 We are no longer a trustful nation; we are suspicious and have become much less tolerant of the customs of others.
 9/11 has divided a nation.
 It has polarized us into two camps, with very little in between.
 When we were stripped of our rose coloured glasses, we took a hard right and never looked back at what we once were.
 We, as a nation, are guided by fear.

 In a little over a decade, we have funnelled untold billions into war, into spying; not only on our enemies, but our allies and the citizens of America themselves.
 We have reached a point where the current democratic President; a former Constitutional lawyer, ensures us that he is well within his legal rights to not only fly over sovereign nations we are not at war with and unleash military bombardment via drone on what one can only describe as horrific human suffering, but also target American citizens who are not an imminent threat to the nation.
 We have tortured, we have denied due process and we have collected so much data that the haystack within which we seek the elusive needle has become so large that it only stands to reason it is more difficult to find.